sharkio-dev/sharkio/Readme.md

 Note:

 - Incase you want a dummy server to test sniffing as shown in [visual demonstration of how to use](https://github.com/idodav/sharkio#visual-demonstration-how-to-run-the-application), then run the follwoing command:
-- npm run dev-server ( in root directory )
+- npm run demo ( in root directory )

 ## 🏗️ Architecture